Psychotrope37/bigphish/README.md

 # NOTICE:
-This issue appears to have been resolved in MacOS Sierra by enabling tty_tickets by default.
+This issue has been resolved by Appple in MacOS Sierra by enabling tty_tickets by default.

 NOTE: All other MacOS operation system (El Capitan, Sierra, Mavericks etc...) still remain vulnerable to this exploit.